MDD Teaching Artists in Dance & Creativity

-We seek dance teaching artists experienced working in under-served multicultural PreK-5 NYC public schools.
-The position is an excellent opportunity for skilled teaching artists to train, plan, teach, assess and evaluate their work over the longer term.
-Teaching Artists in Dance & Creativity will report to the Education Director with support from our administrative staff.
+We seek outstanding results-oriented dance teaching artists experienced working in New York City’s Title I PreK-5 NYC public schools across Bronx, Brooklyn, Manhattan, and Queens.
+The position is an excellent opportunity for passionate, effective, and skilled teaching artists to grow their professional teaching work over the longer term.
+Teaching Artists in Dance & Creativity will report to the Executive & Artistic Director, Dr. Mark DeGarmo with support from MDD administrative and teaching artist staff.

-- Participate in Mark DeGarmo Dance’s Professional Learning Program.
+- Participate in Mark DeGarmo Dance’s annual, paid Professional Learning Program.

-- Design and organize age-appropriate skills-based and interdisciplinary programs of study (10-48 lessons) grounded in dance arts.
+- Design and organize age-appropriate skills-based and interdisciplinary programs of study (16 lessons) grounded in dance and the elementary curricula.

 - Write projected and actual lesson plans, meeting notes and evaluations.

 - Facilitate collaborative team teaching with classroom teachers.